The trouble with self-help advice is that it’s often based on barely any evidence.

 Ultimately, everything above isn’t worth much if you don’t use it for good ends.

-By becoming a better person, we mean coming to understand your own values, leading your life in line with those values, and having a life of purpose.
+By becoming a better person, we mean coming to understand your own values, living your life in line with those values, and having a life of purpose.

 Becoming a good person is a lifelong journey.
 Here are some steps to consider:

 - Take time to reflect on your values and goals.
 We find it useful to set aside some time each year to identify our values, consider whether we’re living up to them, and work out what our top goals should be for the next year.
-Here’s a process for doing that by Alex Vermeer.
-By “values” we mean ultimately what you think a good life consists of.
+We mentioned the idea of doing an annual life review above.
+By “values” here, we mean ultimately what you think a good life consists of.
 To get clearer about them, ask yourself why you’re pursuing your goals over and over again, until you can’t think of any deeper reasons.
 Or, imagine you were going to die in a year, and think about what you’d do in the remaining time.
-When it comes to your goals, look for the smallest things you can do that will have the biggest impact, and don’t pick too many.
-It’s helpful to talk this through with a close friend.

 Learn about what else has been written about being a good person.
 People have thought about these questions for millennia, so don’t just try to work it out by self-reflection.
 In particular, it’s useful to know some basic moral philosophy.
-One classic introduction to practical moral philosophy is Practical Ethics by Peter Singer, though be warned it comes to some controversial conclusions, which we don’t necessarily endorse.
-You might want to explore some major spiritual traditions (personally, our pick would be to learn about meditation and secular Buddhism, such as this course on Buddhism and Modern Psychology and Waking Up by Sam Harris).
+One of our most relevant articles is the definition of social impact, which tries to summarise a wide range of moral philosophy.
+If you want to get more into theoretical philosophy, try Being Good by Simon Blackburn, or for something more hardcore, Reasons and Persons by Derek Parfit.
+You might want to explore some major spiritual traditions (personally, my pick would be to learn about meditation and secular Buddhism, such as this course on Buddhism and Modern Psychology and Waking Up by Sam Harris).
 Actively challenge your views, and look for ways in which you might be wrong.

-Occasionally, really challenge yourself – change job to help others, give more, or take a stand for an issue.
+Occasionally, really challenge yourself — change jobs to help others, give more, or take a stand for an issue.
 You could set yourself one big moral challenge each year.

 How to be successful: the compounding benefits of investing in yourself